yarnpkg/website/en/docs/_installations/tarball.md

 curl -o- https://yarnpkg.com/install.sh | bash
 ```

-On common Linux distributions such as Debian, Ubuntu and CentOS, it is
-recommended to install Yarn via our packages instead.

 #### Manual Install via tarball

 You can install Yarn by [downloading a tarball]({{site.baseurl}}/latest.tar.gz) and